Cuprite Value and Jewelry Information

 Sometimes, cuprite often pseudomorphs into malachite, means it has a chemistry similar to malachite while retaining cuprite’s external crystal form.
 In the reflected light, cuprites may appear as bluish and in transmitted light, cuprites can show their deep red colours.

-Cuprite’s have very high refractive index of 2.848 and specific gravity of 6-6.14, and this usually helps to differentiate cuprites from gemstones with similar color and appearance, especially more popular red gemstones like garnets, rubies and spinels.
-However, other rare red gemstones of similar appearance – such as proustites, rutiles and wulfenites also have over limit refractive index that overlaps of cuprite.
+Cuprites have very high refractive index of 2.848 and specific gravity of 6-6.14, and this usually helps to differentiate cuprites from gemstones with similar color and appearance, especially more popular red gemstones like garnets, rubies and spinels.
+However, other rare red gemstones of similar appearances – such as proustites, rutiles and wulfenites also have over limit refractive index that overlaps of cuprite.

 Cuprites have a deep brownish color and sometimes also found in light brown color.
 It should be notes that streak testing is destructive and should only be conducted as a last resort for identification and never on a finished gem.

-Cuprite is an isometric crystal and has no birefringence or pleochorism, but some traces may also be present.
+Cuprite is an isometric crystal and has no birefringence or pleochroism, but some traces may also be present.
 Polishing faceted crystal with diamond paste may leave surface deformations that can cause anomalous birefringence.

 Synthetics of Cuprite

 Cuprite is synthesized by the scientists for various purposes, including research and into anti-fouling pains, the removal of patinas from bronze archeological finds, and other chemical and mineralogical processes.
-Artisan has used cuprite for colouring the glass bead since ancient times and the practice continues even in the modern times.
+Artisan has used cuprite for colouring the glass bead since ancient times and the practice continues even in modern times.
+Buy Gemstones online at wholesale prices

 As a mineral, cuprite occurs in many locations.
 However, to date, only one locality i.e. Onganja, Namibia has produced blood red crystals transparent and large enough to facet.
 But now, this mine has been closed and doesn’t produce enough cuprite.
 Other good sources of cuprite includes: United States, Montana, New Mexico, Santa Rita, Pennsylvania and Utah.